 The Trustee has also set an explicit emissions-related target that is aligned with the Trustee's climate-related beliefs and is complementary to the Fund's wider objectives.
-Specifically, this target is to align the Fund's investment strategy to the goals of the Paris Agreement, i.e., to aim to reduce the carbon intensity of greenhouse gas emissions of the Fund's assets to net zero by 2050.
-Given this is a long-term target, the Trustee has also set an appropriate interim target of a 50% reduction of carbon footprint by 2030 compared to levels as at 31/12/21.
-This target applies to Scope 1 and 2 emissions of the Fund's non-LDI assets, and excludes the Fund's buy-in arrangement.
+Specifically, this target is to align the Fund's investment strategy to the goals of the Paris Agreement, i.e., aim to reduce the carbon intensity of greenhouse gas emissions of the Fund's assets to net zero by 2050.
+Given this is a long-term target, the Trustee has set an appropriate interim target of a 50% reduction of carbon footprint by 2030, compared to levels as at 31/12/21.
+This target applies to Scope 1 and 2 emissions of the Fund's non-LDI assets and excludes the Fund's buy-in arrangement.
 This is an appropriate objective given the Fund's investment time horizon.

-The chart below shows the progress that the Fund has made against this target over 2022:
+The chart below shows the progress that the Fund has made against this target over 2023:

-Information regarding the methodology used to measure performance against the Fund's net zero target is provided in Appendix H.
+Information regarding the methodology used to measure performance against the Fund's net zero

-The carbon footprint of the Fund's investments has fallen by 22% from the baseline to 31 December 2022 towards the target reduction of 50% by 2030.
+The carbon footprint of the Fund's investments has fallen by 15% from the baseline to 31 December 2023 towards the target reduction of 50% by 2030.
+Although this is an increase in the Fund's carbon footprint measured in 2022, the Fund remains on track to hit its interim target by 2030.